 The Marketing concentration offers a wide range of courses, which cover basic and advanced concepts as well as marketing strategy.
 Students learn to make strategic and tactical decisions regarding the product, pricing, promotion, and distribution elements of the marketing mix.
 Courses are taught by expert, qualified faculty with significant "real-world" marketing experience.

-Students completing a Bachelor of Science in Business Administration with a concentration in Marketing will demonstrate an understanding of the role of marketing and will possess the ability to develop, analyze, and evaluate strategic, tactical and operational marketing plans.
+Students completing a BS.BUS with a concentration in Marketing will demonstrate an understanding of the role of marketing and will possess the ability to develop, analyze, and evaluate strategic, tactical and operational marketing plans.